Debris Impact Facility

-The heart of the Debris Impact Facility is a pneumatic cannon capable of producing simulated wind speeds over 250 mph.
+The heart of the DIF is a pneumatic cannon capable of firing simulated projectiles propelled by high wind speeds during a tornado and/or hurricane.
 The cannon can launch different types of simulated wind-born debris in a controlled environment to provide valuable impact resistance data.

 The cannon plays an important role in researching effective tornado shelters for use in homes and other structures.
 The cannon is used to develop standards for safe above ground shelters, and continues to be in demand for testing new shelter materials and constructions.

 The Debris Impact Facility has implemented a new "Verification" process.
 Once the product has been tested, passed, and approved, we provide 10 product verification labels.
 Each additional label may be purchased separately.
 Each product verification label is specific to the MODEL # given to the product in the testing report.
 We require re-test of products every five (5) years in order to keep your verification information current.
 As seen below, each testing label has a QR code that enables customers to quickly verify your product has passed approved testing.